-tiny tots (age 1 - 2)
+tiny tots (age $1 - 2\frac{1}{2}$ )

-The Tiny Tots class focuses on providing a fun and engaging introduction to dance.
-There is a strong emphasis on rhythm and moving to the beat, along side lots of imaginative tools to engage the children and work on their sensory development and dexterity, from props to puppets, bubbles, instruments, even the parachute.
-The exercises are designed to help develop basic co-ordination and gross motor skills, as well as developing imagination, following instruction and having lots of fun!
+The Tiny Tots class focuses on providing a fun and engaging introduction to music, movement and rhythm.
+There is a strong emphasis on rhythm, moving to the beat and copying 'actions' and movement patterns.
+This is all done in a fun, imaginative and engaging way, using tools such as props, puppets, instruments, bubbles etc. The developmental stage of the children is paramount and every exercise is designed to work on developing early co-ordination, gross motor skills, imagination and copying skills, all wrapped up in a fun and imaginative way.
 The structure of the class is as follows;

-Warm-up Rhythm exercise
+• Warm-up Rhythm exercise

 Stretch Storytime section

-Action songs Parachute fun
+• Action songs Parachute fun

-Ore movement skill exercise Sensory cool down
+• Primary movement skill exercise Sensory cool down

 Imaginative props section

-baby boppers (age $2 - 3\frac{1}{2}/4$)
+baby boppers (age $2\frac{1}{2}$ - $3\frac{1}{2}$ )

 The Baby Boppers class introduces the structure of a dance class in a fun and imaginative way.
-Again, there is a strong emphasis on rhythm and moving to the beat.
+There is a strong emphasis on rhythm and moving to the beat.
 Exercises are often linked with shapes, colours or numbers, to enhance cognitive awareness and learning landmarks outlined in the EYFS (Early Years Foundation Stages) guidelines.
 Children learn to follow instruction and develop gross motor skills further, such as walking and running at different speeds, galloping, jumping etc. Children submerge themselves in their imaginations in the storytime section and groove out in the Tot Bop Boogie, where even the grown ups get up and dance!
+At the end of the class the children get to chill out in the sensory cool down.
 The structure of the class is as follows;